-Ashwagandha can be taken as a fluid extract or as a supplement.
+Ashwagandha can be taken as a fluid extract or supplement.
 Talk to a naturopath to determine the correct dosage for you.
-Drinking a cup of hot milk containing a teaspoon of powdered ashwagandha before bedtime is also beneficial in relieving stress.
+Drinking a cup of hot milk containing a teaspoon of powdered ashwagandha before bedtime is also beneficial in relieving arthritis.
 You can buy ashwagandha powder here.

 For more interesting stories, visit our Health page.
 Read more about Natural Remedies here.

 Arnica Gel: A Remedy To Ease Joint Pain And Much More